Do you need Volvo transmission repair? Contact Rick & Ray’s Auto Plaza!

 9. The Check Engine Light is On

-When this light comes on, it could signal a variety of potential problems, but don’t ignore it.
-This is how your car tells you there is an issue that could pertain to your transmission.
+When this light comes on, it could signal various potential problems, but don’t ignore it.
+This is how your car tells you an issue could pertain to your transmission.
 Ignoring it day after day will only lead to the increased possibility of costly repair.
 Who needs an extra car repair bill when they’re not expecting it?

-When it comes to transmission repair, prompt attention to the matter at hand is key, as this can reduce the amount of damage as well as the repair’s price tag.
+Prompt attention to the matter at hand is key when it comes to transmission repair, as this can reduce the damage and the repair’s price tag.
 It’s hard to troubleshoot and diagnose problems on your own.
-Your first inclination after hearing a suspect noise or puddle of fluid may be to ignore it and see if it gets worse.
+After hearing a suspect noise or puddle of fluid, your first inclination may be to ignore it and see if it worsens.

 This is not a good idea, as more damage could be done to the transmission, leading to higher repair costs for you in the end.
 Finding a trusted mechanic you can rely on is important.
-You want to know you can trust your go-to professional to quickly, accurately and affordably diagnose the problem and fix it.
+You want to know you can trust your go-to professional to quickly, accurately, and affordably diagnose and fix the problem.

 Contact Rick and Ray’s Auto Plaza